-- 1. Reserved New Source Performance Standards (NSPS) and 40 CFR Part 60 - 2.
-National Emission Standards for Hazardous Air Pollutants (NESHAP) and 40 CFR Part 63 - 2.1.
-40 CFR Part 63, Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines [40 CFR 63.6580 63.6675, RAC 4-103]
+2.2.
+40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines [40 CFR 63.6580 - 63.6675, RAC 4-103]

-This facility is subject to the requirements of 40 CFR Part 63, Subpart ZZZZ for existing stationary reciprocating internal combustion engines (RICE) with a site rating of equal to or less than 500 brake horsepower located at a major source of hazardous air pollutants (HAPs).
+This facility is subject to the requirements of 40 CFR Part 63, Subpart ZZZZ for new fourstroke lean-burn stationary reciprocating internal combustion engines (RICE) with a site rating of greater than 500 brake horsepower located at a major source of hazardous air pollutants (HAPs).
 Notwithstanding conditions in this permit, the permittee shall comply with all applicable requirements of 40 CFR Part 63, subparts A and ZZZZ.

-2.1.1.
+2.2.1.
 Affected Sources